jswymer/mydoctest/articles/ui-post-purchases.md

 Before you start to post, you can print a test report that contains all the information in the purchase order and indicates any errors there.
 To print the report, choose **Posting**, and then choose **Test Report**.

-**Important**
-When you post an order, you can create both a receipt and an invoice.
+**Important**: When you post an order, you can create both a receipt and an invoice.
 These can be done simultaneously or independently.
 You can also create a partial receipt and a partial invoice by completing the Qty. to Receive and/or Qty. to Invoice fields on the individual purchase order lines before you post.
 Note that you cannot create an invoice for something that has not been received.
 That is, before you can invoice, you must have recorded a receipt, or you must choose to receive and invoice at the same time.

 You can either post, or post and print.
 If you choose to post and print, a report is printed when the order is posted.
 You can also choose the **Post Batch** function, which lets you post several orders at the same time.